wacuuu/workload-collocation-agent/docs/detection.rst

     runner: !DetectionRunner
       node: !MesosNode
+      metrics_storage: !KafkaStorage            # used for storing all inputs of detection algorithm
-      storage: !KafkaStorage                    # used for storing all inputs and outputs
+      anomalies_storage: !KafkaStorage          # used for storing all outputs of detection algorithm
-      delay: 1.                                 # [s]
+      action_delay: 1.                          # [s]
       detector: !ContentionAnomalyDetector      # implementation of abstract AnomalyDetector class
         example_config_int: 1
         example_config_list: [1, 4]